ucsd-cse12-w17/ucsd-cse12-w17.github.io/pa5-draft/index.md

 Put these implementations in the provided files `WebSorter1-3.java`.

-**NOTE: This part of the assignment represents a deliberate, narrow exception to the Academic Integrity policy for the course.
+**NOTE: This part of the assignment comes with a deliberate, narrow exception to the Academic Integrity policy for the course.
 You shouldn't, in any other assignment (or other parts of this assignment) go hunting for code on the Web that solves the assignment for you.
 You certainly shouldn't do it in other